About The Programme

 Working on its partners, the YHP Canada has co-created a number of on the ground programmes that are making a real difference for young Canadians, most notably:

 - Flex Your Head: developed with the Boys & Girls Clubs of Canada, this 12-module programme offers a series of group-based activities that promote mental health and address difficulties with depression and anxiety.
-Each year, Flex Your Head reaches thousands of youth, often in Canada's most vulnerable communities.
-Evaluation data has shown that Flex Your Head influences positive behaviour change for the youth who participate.

 - Mind Your Mood: an easy-to-use, free mobile app that allows youth and young adults to track their moods securely on their phone.
-The app is available on iTunes and Google Play and has been downloaded by youth from Canada and around the world.

 - The Teach Resiliency Initiative: a campaign to increase awareness of the need to better prepare Canadian teachers to help their students navigate common mental and emotional concerns.